AkshitMehra1/mappengo/README.md

 ## How we built it

-The application is itself derived from an open-source project, provided under an ![MIT License] (free to use 'as-is').
+The application is itself derived from an open-source project, provided under an ```MIT License``` (free to use 'as-is').
 We scraped some of the features that we thought were more or less commercially driven, and gave the application a robust feel.
 The forked source code is altered to provide room for more features and in future, implement our much anticipated and thought-of "Heat Maps".

 ## Challenges we ran into